ORLANDO, Fla. - Florida's Teacher of the Year is set to be named in Orlando Thursday night.

-The ceremony was hosted by the Florida Department of Education and Macy's.
+The ceremony is hosted by the Florida Department of Education and Macy's.